Http

 # Controller

-The Http Controller component is a special controller meant to be used in the context of HTTP requests.
-It extends Action by adding request parameters (query string, body, files) and attributes for statuses and headers.
+The Controller in Http is a special Controller meant to be used in the context of HTTP requests.
+It extends Action (opens new window) by adding request parameters (opens new window) (query string, body, files) and attributes for statuses and headers.

 # Accept Query